 Introduction to the Initiative

-Started in 2011, the Gorilla Highlands Initiative has been using tourism as a tool of economic and social development.
+Started by Edirisa in 2011, the Gorilla Highlands Initiative has been using tourism as a tool of economic and social development.
 We are marketing a region consisting of Rwanda, Uganda and DR Congo.
 Our mission is to successfully brand and promote this area in a manner that brings an increase in responsible, sustainable and culturally sensitive tourism.
 We put particular stress on tourism helping the bottom-of-the-pyramid inhabitants of the region, in terms of both income and self-respect.

-We are an informal collaboration led by Gorilla Highlands Ltd, a company based in Musanze (Rwanda), and open to anyone.
+We are an informal collaboration led by Gorilla Highlands Ltd, a company based in Musanze (Rwanda), and anyone with interest in the region is most welcome to join us.
 Numerous private and government partners have supported us by advertising in our media, sending participants to our events, providing complimentary services/discounts for fam trips, funding our activities, and more.
 Based on their feedback, a process of growing into the Gorilla Highlands Society is under way, on the foundation of Getting Things Done.

 In 2013 we won a World Summit Award for an interactive ebook (a new edition is in the works).
 Our most well-known product is the Gorilla Highlands Pocket Guide, a booklet published in 10,000 copies.
 Our main gatherings are Gorilla Highlands Silverchef, a regional cooking competition and networking event, and Gorilla Highlands Bootcamp, a canoeing activity meant to introduce junior staff of our partners to the initiative.
 International volunteers are at the core of what we do.

 Stay in Touch: GH News

-We produce Gorilla Highlands News four times a year.
-It is a one-page PDF delivered over WhatsApp (you can subscribe here) but we can also email it to you — if that is your preference please enter your contact below:
+Every month we produce Gorilla Highlands News, a one-page PDF primarily delivered over WhatsApp (you can subscribe here) but we can also email it to you — if that is your preference please enter your contact below:

 photo: Abby Bluth; featured photo: Marcus Westberg